Big Bend & Texas Mountains

 Day 7 (Saturday): Fort Davis to Balmorhea State Park

-33 miles with 470 feet of climbing
+33 miles with up to 470 feet of climbing

 The final day is a another classic downhill route through the Davis Mountains to the largest spring fed swimming pool in the world, Balmorhea Springs.
 After a refreshing dunk to end the tour we shuttle back to El Paso to end the tour on Saturday afternoon.